S.O.S. Crises In Service

 The S.O.S Crisis in Service workshop gives organizations who care about protecting their reputation the skills and knowledge to succeed and to transform the bad moment in a very good one.

-A crisis in customer service refers to a situation where there is a significant and urgent issue or problem that affects the satisfaction and well-being of customers and has the potential to damage an organization's reputation.
+A crisis in customer service occurs when a significant and urgent issue impacts customer satisfaction and well-being, posing a threat to an organization's reputation.

-Crises in customer service can arise from various sources, including product defects, service disruptions, communication breakdowns, security breaches, or other unexpected incidents.
+These crises can stem from various causes, such as product defects, service interruptions, communication failures, security breaches, or other unforeseen events.

 Here are common examples of customer service crises →